RetroPie/RetroPie-Docs/docs/Super-Nintendo-Entertainment-System.md

 This emulator may also be of use to RPi2 and RPi3B owners that need the additional speed to emulate SFX/SA1/SFX2 games at full speed consistently, though **lr-snes9x2005** should be their first choice.

-Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation, though 480i (CEA-6) is the lowest recommended 4:3 CEA resolution due to CEA-2 and CEA-1 causing visual issues.
+Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation: VGA (640x480) (CEA-1) will produce a 4:3 resolution with screen tearing on a modern TV.
+480i (CEA-6) will not have screen tearing on a modern TV yet will decrease visual quality.

 ### PiSNES

 An optional emulator that is recommended for full speed emulation of some games that run slow on a RPi0 in lr-snes9x2002, and should be the primary emulator on a RPi1, though it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.

-Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation: VGA (640x480) (CEA-1) will produce a 4:3 resolution with screen tearing on a modern TV and 480i (CEA-6) will not produce a 4:3 resolution and not have screen tearing on a modern TV.
+Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation.
+VGA (640x480) (CEA-1) will produce a 4:3 resolution with screen tearing on a modern TV.
+480i (CEA-6) will not produce a 4:3 resolution with this emulator, not have screen tearing on a modern TV, and will decrease visual quality.

 ### snes9x-rpi